whirlwind119/rcos-status-updates/fall_2018/week_04.md

 > In this section, you can write about what you accomplished in the previous week.

-I was unable to do much work because of homework and exams
+I was unable to do a lot of work because of homeworks and exams.
+I did however watch some tutorials on things like how to move objects or how to make objects do certain actions.

 ## This Week's Plan